 Timeline for Repairing/Charging Damages

-Sometimes, students wonder why they pay these damages when they check out and the following year see some damages that were not repaired.
+Students wonder why they pay damages when they check-out and the following year see some damages that were not repaired.
 Below are some examples:

 - To re-carpet a residence hall room based upon a single new stain would cost the institution $760.
 We charge a student $25-$70 based upon the size of the stain.

 - To repair a wall in a residence hall room requires a patch of the holes (including appropriate drywall and mud material) as well as the painting of the entire room.
 This is done so that the patch matches the paint in the rest of the room.
 This work could cost a minimum of $560.
 We charge $15-$65 per hole.

 Contesting Damage Charges: